DBatterman/AIS_Vessel_Efforts_Project/README.md

 Scaling was used only with the LSTM model.

+The main advantages of the linear regression model were found when interperating, and training our data.
+Since we were looking at every boat type independantly, all the data we worked with was linearly seperable.
+Having linearly seperable data made it easy for us to interperate and train our data using sklearn and create visualizations.
+Overall, Linear Regression an effective option for us to see trends and make predictions.
+However, we did find there are some limitations with our linear regression model.
+It was quite sensitive to the outliers, which were seen in the boat types that experienced seasonality.

 ### Database setup

 PostgreSQL was used as the database for this project, and was linked to AWS RDS cloud database services.
 This database consists of a single table spanning 4+ years of AIS data from 2018-early 2022.
 This data is queried by the flask application to output a summary of each vessel-type code per chosen time interval.
 This output is used to run the models and plot the resulting data.